Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 wringing out water in zucchini with paper towels

-Removing the excess water from zucchini will result in moister gluten free zucchini muffins
+Removing the excess moisture and water from the zucchini will result in moister gluten free zucchini muffins

 Almond flour is higher in fat than your traditional all-purpose or whole wheat flour.
 Fat is a key component for making things tender and moist.